 Try these Middle Eastern mezze and dips:

-Or use large flatbread as a pizza base.
+Or use a large flatbread as a pizza base.
 Spread the tender flatbreads with tomato paste (or rose harissa paste for a Middle Eastern touch).
 Scatter the flatbread pizzas with cheese and toppings like olives or cherry tomatoes and bake in a hot oven until the cheese is melted and bubbling.

 Equipment